 - Stock up on low-calorie snacks.
 It’s often much easier to give into demands than it is to reason with an Alzheimer’s patient.
-If they constantly insist they need food, have a platter at the ready — just make sure it’s healthy, satisfying and low calorie.
+If they constantly insist they need food, have a platter at the ready — just make sure it is healthy, satisfying and low-calorie.

 - Keep certain foods locked away.
-If they’re prone to wandering and poking into corners and cupboards, they’ll eventually find the food they want.
+If they are prone to wandering and poking into corners and cupboards, they will eventually find the food they want.
 The simple solution is to keep those spaces clean and clear of tantalizing treats.

 Preparing for the Next Stage

-Insatiable hunger is difficult to deal with, but it won’t last forever.
+Insatiable hunger or a lack of hunger is difficult to deal with, but it will not last forever.
 In the final stages of Alzheimer’s, the hunger messages from the hypothalamus cease and eating patterns can swing in the opposite direction.
 Extreme weight loss is common, and that can set the stage for injury, illness and infection.

-After trying to curb weight gain for so long, you’ll have to focus your efforts on preventing weight loss.
-This means finding high-calorie foods that are easy and pleasant to eat.
+After trying to curb weight gain for so long, you will have to focus your efforts on preventing weight loss.
+When it comes to knowing how to increase appetite, you will have to find high-calorie foods that are easy and pleasant to eat.
 Although appetite will wane as Alzheimer’s progresses, sweet foods are usually still appealing.

 Alzheimer’s is not an easy disease to deal with at any time, but it gets much harder to handle the challenges on your own as time goes on.
 There are many people in your position who might be able to offer some sound advice and professionals to help you protect your own health while you care for your loved one.
 Reach out for support when you need it.